-In the ANTARES model, the biomass, waste and CHP units subject to a CIPU contract are modelled differently from those for which no CIPU contract applies.
-The units with a CIPU contract are modelled individually, with their specific characteristics in a similar way as the other CIPU units.
-The availability of thermal production with a CIPU contract is discussed more in detail in section 5.2.1.3.
+In the ANTARES model, production units subject to a CIPU contract are modelled differently from those for which no CIPU contract applies.

+The thermal production units with a CIPU contract are modelled individually and their availability of is discussed more in detail in section 5.2.1.3.